ICTU/quality-time/docs/src/software.md

 ### Bespoke components

-There are five bespoke components:
+There are four bespoke components:

 - A [frontend](#frontend), serving the user interface.
 The frontend is written in JavaScript using [ReactJS](https://reactjs.org) and [Semantic UI React](https://react.semantic-ui.com).
 - An [external server](#external-server) serving the API for the user interface.
 The external server is written in Python using [Bottle](https://bottlepy.org) as web framework.
-- An [internal server](#internal-server) serving the API for the internal components.
-The internal server is written in Python using Bottle as web framework.
 - A [collector](#collector) to collect the measurements from the sources.
 The collector is written in Python using [`aiohttp`](https://docs.aiohttp.org) as HTTP client library.
 - A [notifier](#notifier) to notify users about events such as metrics turning red.
 The notifier is written in Python.

 Source code that is shared between the Python components lives in the [shared data model](#shared-data-model) and [shared server code](#shared-server-code) components.
 These are not run-time components.
 The code of these components is shared at build time, when the Docker images are created.
-The data model is used by all Python components, i.e. the external server, the internal server, the collector, and the notifier.
-The shared server code is used by the external server and the internal server.
+The data model is used by all Python components, i.e. the external server, the collector, and the notifier.
+The shared server code is used by the external server.

 ### Standard components